· · ·

 On Sunday morning I woke up knowing that I wanted to be hands off, some Sundays I love to nurse different pots and spend my entire day in the kitchen.
+Other Sundays, (like this one) I just want to set it and forget it.
+This pork tenderloin in the crockpot is perfect for that.

 I love pork tenderloin because of the high protein/low fat content.
 You can pretty much make this with everything, rice, salad, mashed potatoes or even vegetables–it’s versatile like that!